 Prague Jewish Quarter Private Tour

 Learn about Prague Jewish history and heritage from insiders.
 This educational, yet relaxing tour offers an opportunity to learn about Prague Jewish history and heritage.
-You will learn about the beginning of the Jewish settlements in Central Europe, the rich history of Prague Jewish Ghetto during the middle ages and about the assimilation of Jews from Prague Jewish Ghetto in the 18th century.
+You will learn about the beginning of the Jewish settlements in Central Europe, the rich history of the Prague Jewish Quarter during the middle ages and about the assimilation of Jews from Prague Jewish Ghetto in the 18th century.
 The era of the Second World War is, of course, an inseparable part of the history of Prague Jewry.

 Prices of the Jewish Quarter private tours for a group of: